Secvara/website/content/_index.md

           answer: Yes.
 We integrate with your existing environment and make recommendations based on what’s best — not what we’re trying to sell.
         - question: What industries do you support beyond healthcare?
           answer: We’re built for regulated industries — including finance, legal, and tech — but have particular expertise in healthcare environments.
+        - question: Do you replace our IT team or tools?
+          answer: No. We partner with your existing teams and platforms, adding specialized security leadership and execution only where it adds clear value.
+        - question: How do you handle HIPAA, SOC 2, or PCI?
+          answer: We map to your frameworks as part of the program and prepare you for audits in Pillars and Spire, with evidence, checklists, and readiness support.

 ################
 ##### CTA